shyamrx5/Kansas_University_Coding_Test/README.md

 ## Overview
 #### This Python script reads specific columns from a gene information file, creates mappings from gene symbols to GeneIDs, and updates GMT files with these IDs.
 ## Requirements
-1.Python 3.x
+Python 3.x;
-2.Pandas library
+Pandas library;
-3.gzip library
+gzip library

 ## Usage
 Prepare your gene info file (Homo_sapiens.gene_info.gz) and your GMT file.
 Run the script using the command line: